 9.1 All records must be captured by all staff, at every stage of this activity, and should provide reliable and accurate evidence of business decisions and actions.
 All records must be captured in an approved records management system, in accordance with the University’s Information Management Framework – Governing Policy and the Information and Records Management – Procedures, and with appropriate security protocols in place.

 9.2 The University will maintain records in such a way to allow for extraction of data about public interest disclosures and possible public interest disclosures for reporting purposes.
-De-identified data on public interest disclosures should be collated by Human Resources, to inform ad hoc reports to relevant University Committees.
+De-identified data on public interest disclosures should be collated by People and Culture, to inform ad hoc reports to relevant University Committees.

 9.3 The PID Act requires the University to keep a proper record of each disclosure made to the University, including: